MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-sign-in-call-api-prepare-tenant.md

 ### Grant API permissions to the web app

 From the prerequisites, you registered a client app in your customers tenant.
-You also registered a web API app in your customers
+You also registered a web API app in your customers.
+Now, you need to grant API permissions to your client app:

 [!INCLUDE [active-directory-b2c-app-integration-add-user-flow](./includes/register-app/grant-api-permission-call-api-common.md)]